quicwg/base-drafts/draft-ietf-quic-http.md

 A client has more flexibility in the value it chooses for the Push ID in a GOAWAY that it sends.
-A value of 2^62 - 1 indicates that the server can continue fulfilling pushes which have already been promised, and the client can continue granting push credit as needed; see {{frame-max-push-id}}.
+A value of 2^62 - 1 indicates that the server can continue fulfilling pushes which have already been promised.
 A smaller value indicates the client will reject pushes with Push IDs greater than or equal to this value.
 Like the server, the client MAY send subsequent GOAWAY frames so long as the specified Push ID is no greater than any previously sent value.

 Even when a GOAWAY indicates that a given request or push will not be processed or accepted upon receipt, the underlying transport resources still exist.
 The